PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Experiments

 \subsection{Implementation Details}

-In our implementation, ResNet~\cite{he2016resnet} and VoVNetV2~\cite{lee2020centermask} are employed as the backbone network.
+In our implementation, ResNet~\cite{he2016resnet}, VoVNetV2~\cite{lee2020centermask} and EfficientNet ~\cite{tan2019efficientnet} are employed as the backbone for feature extraction.
 The P4 feature (merging the C4 and C5 features from backbone) with 1/16 input resolution is used as the 2D feature.
 The generation of 3D coordinates is consistent with PETR~\cite{liu2022petr}.
-Following BEVDet4D~\cite{huang2022bevdet4d}, we randomly sample a frame as previous frame from [$3T$; $27T$] during training, and sample the frame at $15T$ during inference. $T (\approx 0.083)$ is the time interval between two sweep frames.
+Following BEVDet4D~\cite{huang2022bevdet4d}, we randomly sample a frame as previous frame ranging from [$3T$, $27T$] during training, and sample the frame at $15T$ during inference. $T (\approx 0.083)$ is the time interval between two sweep frames.
 Our model is trained using AdamW~\cite{loshchilov2017decoupled} optimizer with a weight decay of 0.01.
 The learning rate is initialized with $2.0\times10^{-4}$ and decayed with cosine annealing policy~\cite{loshchilov2016sgdr}.
-All experiments are trained for 24 epochs (2x schedule) on 8 Tesla A100 GPUs with a batch size of 8 except for the ablations.
+All the experiments are trained for 24 epochs (2$\times$ schedule) on 8 Tesla A100 GPUs with a total batch size of 8 except for the ablation study.
 No test time augmentation methods are used during inference.

 For 3D object detection, we perform experiments with 1500 det queries on nuScenes test dataset.
 Following the settings in PETR~\cite{liu2022petr}, we initialize a set of learnable anchor points in 3D world space, and generate these queries through a small MLP network.
 Similar to FCOS3D~\cite{wang2021fcos3d}, we add extra disentangled layers for regression targets.
+We extend query denoise of DN-DETR~\cite{li2022dn} to accelerate convergence of 3D object detection.
+For each ground-truth 3D box, the center is shifted by a random noise less than ($w$/2, $l$/2, $h$/2), where ($w$, $l$, $h$) is the size of object.
 We also adopt the focal loss~\cite{lin2017focal} for classification and $L1$ loss for 3D bounding box regression.
 The Hungarian algorithm~\cite{kuhn1955hungarian} is used for label assignment between ground-truths and predictions.
 For BEV segmentation, we follow the settings in \cite{philion2020lift}.
-We use the map layers provided by the nuScenes dataset to generate the $256 \times 256$ BEV map ground truth.
-We set the patch size to $16 \times 16$ and 256 seg queries are used to predict the final BEV segmentation result.
+We use the map layers provided by the nuScenes dataset to generate the $200 \times 200$ BEV map ground truth.
+We set the patch size to $25 \times 25$ and $625$ seg queries are used to predict the final BEV segmentation result.
+For 3D lane detection, we follow the settings in ~\cite{chen2022persformer}.
+The input size of images is $360 \times 480$.
+We use $100$ lane queries to predict the 3D lanes.
+We set the number of points in each anchor lane to 10 and the prediction range is $[3m,103m]$ on Y-axis and $[-10m,10m]$ on X-axis.
+The distance is calculated at several fixed positions along the Y-axis: [5, 10, 15, 20, 30, 40, 50, 60, 80, 100] for 3D anchor lanes.

 To simulate extrinsic noises and evaluate the effect, we choose to randomly apply 3D rotation to camera extrinsics.
 3D rotation is very common and typical in real scenarios, and we ignore other noisy patterns such as translation to avoid multi-variable interference.
 Specifically, we randomly choose one from multiple cameras to apply 3D rotation.
 Denoting $\alpha, \beta, \gamma$ as angles (in degree) along $X, Y, Z$ axes respectively, we investigate in several rotation settings with maximum amplitudes $\alpha_{max}, \beta_{max}, \gamma_{max} \in \{2, 4, 6, 8\}$, where $\alpha_{max}=2$ means that $\alpha$ is uniformly sampled from $[-2, 2]$, for example.
 In experiment, we use $R_{max}=M$ to denote $\alpha_{max} = \beta_{max} = \gamma_{max} = M$.